21beckem/SLCW-Missionary-Skills/README.md

     * `"bool"` - for *yes* or *no*
     * `"range"` - for a slider between 1 and 5
 * `"conditional"` Tells the website to only show this question of the next nonconditional question above it is marked as *yes*
+* `"required"` tells whether or not the question should be required to submit the form.

 ## Common Fixes